beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > Keep the Developer Console open.
 Empty the console by clicking the 🚫 symbol, or by typing clear() in the console.
 Now when you go to the notes page, the browser does 4 HTTP requests:

 Lasst die Entwicklerkonsole offen.
-Löscht sie, indem ihr auf das 🚫 Symbol klickt oder clear() in der Konsole eingebt.
+Löscht sie, indem ihr auf das 🚫-Symbol klickt oder clear() in der Konsole eingebt.
 Wenn ihr jetzt die "notes"-Seite öffnet, stellt der Browser 4 HTTP-Anfragen:

 !["Screenshot of the developer console with the 4 requests visible"](./images/part0/part0b_image8.png?raw=true)